Spyder4Express calibration tutorial – Macs & laptops

 However, if you only tweak ever so slightly, and you’re not a raging nerd about your imaging, then you can probably get away with it until next month’s calibration.
 Just don’t tell anyone I told you that!

 If you are unhappy with the colour of your calibrated screen … well, the Spyder Express doesn’t give you much flexibility, I’m afraid.

 This is the crux of the matter.
 When you spend a small amount of money, you get a small amount of calibration control.
 Therefore, this “Troubleshooting” section is fairly short, because your options are limited.

 First, please let me reiterate – have some tolerance.
 Calibration isn’t some kind of magic.
 It can never make ink on paper exactly match light coming from a screen.
 "Acceptably close" is what we’re aiming for.

-During my testing, I found that this device is really sensitive to surrounding light.
-I had to go as far as putting a thick towel over the whole computer while the calibration was running:
+If you fear your surrounding light might be too bright, you might go as far as putting a thick towel over the whole computer while the calibration is running:

 If plain recalibration doesn’t work, then there is only one option remaining.
 Go back to Preferences …

 That exhausts your options, I’m afraid.
 You really only have two – Native on or off.
 Try both, and see which one you like best.

 If, after numerous calibration attempts, you can’t get a result you like, you have four options: